AdamHede/AudioViz2/README.md

 The tunnel scene is currently disabled when using the Three.js renderer.
 A new **3D text** scene displays rotating text that gently bounces to the beat.
 When this scene is active a text field appears in the settings panel allowing the displayed text to be edited in real time.

+## Noise Overlay

+An optional Perlin noise layer can be enabled from the settings panel.
+Blend modes, scale and animation speed allow customization of the effect.